Meet The Feeding Trust Team

 Board member

 She has also worked in clinical management within the NHS and has a wealth of knowledge regarding governance, professional standards and competencies.
 Helen is acutely aware how difficult and complicated feeding problems can be for a child and family.
 She retired in 2018 and hopes that she can use her knowledge and experience to help guide the work of the Feeding Trust.
-This includes providing in-depth staff appraisals.

 Hannah Daw